-Basic Tips for Washington, DC Travel with Dogs
+Basic Tips for a Dog-Friendly Washington, DC Trip

 DC has a reasonable number of places to sit: benches, low walls and plenty of open space full of green grass.
 There are plenty of places to take a break so be sure to do so!